j6k4m8/frof/README.md

 frof is a crazy-simple, zero-config tool to schedule multiple interdependent jobs.

+> Note: I wrote frof as an undergraduate in 2015–2016.
+It was recently updated for Python 3 support, but you may discover that it has some fun surprising bugs anyway!

 ## overview

 Let's generate a simple README.md using `frof`.
 We create the title in one job, the contents in another job, and then combine them in a third job.
 The first two must run before the third, but are independent of each other.